-Luca Pignatelli was born on the 22nd of June, 1962 in Milan, where he still lives and works.
+Luca Pignatelli was born on the 22nd of June, 1962 in Milan, where he still lives and works in a studio-house which he personally designed.
 Son of Ercole, an artist himself, after obtaining his high-school diploma, in the early Eighties he enters the Politecnico di Milano, attending the architectural composition courses.
 The Department of Architecture at that time was entrenched with the intuitions of Aldo Rossi and inspired by the concept of the sedimentary growth of History, which, for Pignatelli, will acquire a special relationship with painting, connecting the artist’s research on Time and Memory.

 Always aware of the changes that take place among the sceneries of art, painting and architecture, Pignatelli is capable of condensing them into a transversal historical reflection.